decretist/Dissertation/Chapter1/chapter1.md

-notwithstanding, *universitas* means corporation.[@verger_patterns_1992, 37-41] We think of a corporation as a commercial entity, but medieval legal thinkers looked upon the corporation at a more basic level, as a means for legally creating an artificial person, and then investing that "person" with rights and privileges that could otherwise only be held by a natural person or persons, such as the right to own property, and the right to sue and be sued.
+notwithstanding, *universitas* means corporation.[@verger_patterns_1992, 37-41] We think of a corporation as a commercial entity, but medieval legal thinkers looked upon the corporation at a more basic level, as a means for legally creating an artificial, collective person, and then investing that "person" with rights and privileges that could otherwise only be held by a natural person or persons, such as the right to own property and the standing of a litigant in courts of law.
 The most fundamental right of a corporation, however, was the right of self-governance, including the right of the corporation to select its own leadership.
 The classic medieval example of corporate self-governance was the right of a cathedral chapter to elect a bishop.
-For an academic faculty, the exercise of the right of corporate self-governance took the particular form of determining qualifications for teaching, something often contested by the local bishop.[^9] The incorporation of one or more faculties as a university provided a form of organization well-adapted for achieving both permanence and independence from local ecclesiastical authority through the accumulation of legal rights and privileges.
-The faculties ensured their long-term survival by incorporating within the larger university.
+For an academic faculty, the exercise of the right of corporate self-governance took the particular form of determining the qualifications for teaching, something often contested by the local bishop.[^9] The incorporation of one or more faculties as a university provided a form of organization well-adapted for achieving both permanence and independence from local ecclesiastical authority through the accumulation of legal rights and privileges.
+The faculties ensured their own long-term survival by incorporating within the larger university.

 The *Decretum* remained the standard textbook for the prerequisite